 Frankie Gavin’s album of Flanagan Brothers’ music is out – order here

 Here’s a taste:

 There can be no doubt that 2018 was a momentous year for Frankie Gavin.
 Winning Traditional Musician of the Year 2018 at the Gradam Ceoil Awards was the icing on the cake.

-The video below is a brief TG4 overview of the evening which includesd messages from Ronnie Wood, Prince Albert of Monaco, the presentation of the award and speech from President Michael D. Higgins and, of course extracts from Frankie’s solo performance and Frankie with The Provenance.
+The video below is a brief TG4 overview of the evening which includesd messages from Ronnie Wood, Prince Albert of Monaco, the presentation of the award and speech from President Michael D. Higgins and, of course extracts from Frankie’s solo performance and The Provenance.

 Left to right in the photo: Paddy Keenan, Frankie Gavin and Dermot Byrne.

 But that’s not all!
-For people who remember the iconic De Dananns of the past, the welcome reconciliation between the two co-founders of the band, Frankie Gavin and Alec Finn has enabled organisers to book one of the old line-ups.
-This was brought about initially by Aidan Coffey for his Corner House Set recording.
+For people who remember the iconic De Dananns of the past, the welcome reconciliation between the two co-founders of the band, Frankie Gavin and Alec Finn enabled organisers to book one of the old line-ups.
+This was brought about initially by Aidan Coffey and others for the Corner House Set recording.

 Buy various new and pre-owned CDs here